scott-vincent/allegro-test/README.md

 On windows:

-Copy the allegro DLLs into the same folder as allegro-test.exe Double-click allegro-test.exe
+Copy the allegro DLLs into the same folder as allegro-test.exe then double-click allegro-test.exe

 On Raspberry Pi:
 ```